TRHeliad/startup/notes.md

 pm2 save
 ```
 This would make PM2 run the index script in the background with the name `serviceName` and parameters to the script following `--`.

+# Development and Production Environments
+For commercial applications, you always want to have a separation between your development and production environments.
+For this class, our development environment is our local files on our computers and our production environment is our AWS server.
+The deployment of our application to the production environment should happen from an automated continuous integration (CI) processes.
+The process of deploying a project is often complex and creating a script will help you avoid human error and encourage you to iterate faster.